kafferama/kafferama.github.io/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: Numpy's einsum in convolutions
+title: Numpy's einsum for convolutions
+published: false
 ---

 [//]: #image: /img/hello_world.jpeg

+In the last few days I've been doing the